LiamHWalsh/Kefir4all/README.md

-# Kefir4all
+# Kefir4All

-This repositories contains a collection of R script and R notebook used to compute, tidy, wrangle, model and visualize data for the following article: Liam.
-H Walsh et al: Adaptations and community changes in milk and water kefir microbiomes in response to environmental parameters as revealed by the Kefir4All Citizen Science Project
+This repository contains a collection of R scripts and R notebooks used for data processing, modeling, and visualization in support of the following article:

+**Liam H. Walsh et al.**: *Adaptations and community changes in milk and water kefir microbiomes in response to environmental parameters as revealed by the Kefir4All Citizen Science Project.*

+## Repository Structure

+The repository is divided into two main sections:

+- **`scripts/`** – Contains the R code used for data analysis, including data wrangling, modeling, and visualization.
+- **`data/`** – Stores the datasets analyzed in the scripts.

+Feel free to explore 🚀